kipply/blog/blog/content/endorsed/transformer_inference_arithmetic.md

 > **Flops vs Memory Boundedness**

 > Flops vs memory boundedness is something we deal with a lot for transformer inference, but [also in deep learning optimisation in general](https://horace.io/brrr_intro.html).
 To do the computations we do, we need to load weights which costs [memory bandwidth](https://en.wikipedia.org/wiki/Memory_bandwidth).
 We assume (correctly, this has been very well optimised) that we can start the computations while we load the weights.
 Flop bound would then mean that there is time when nothing is being passed through memory, and memory bound would mean that no floperations are occuring.
 Nvidia uses the term [math bandwidth](https://docs.nvidia.com/deeplearning/performance/dl-performance-gpu-background/index.html#gpu-arch) which I find really cute.
+Technically, this delineation exist per kernel but can be abstracted to exist for groups of operations.

 None of the model architecture matters anymore — we get a distinct ratio here of 208 given this hardware specification.
 This means that if we're going to compute kv for one token, it'll take the same amount of time to compute for up to 208 tokens!
 Anything below, we're memory bandwidth bound.
 Above, flops bound.
 If we used the rest of our weights to do a full forwards pass (run the rest of the transformer) on our context, it's also 208 (both the numerator and denominator get a factor of 6 added).
 This will be reasoned thoroughly in future sections.